mrotundo/datalakedev/docs/index.md

 # Introduction

-The Amazon services offering is rapidly evolving and that is exceptionally true of the big data / anayltics space.
+The Amazon services offering is rapidly evolving and that is exceptionally true of the big data / analytics space.
 What is detailed in this document is a best approach at a general purpose data lake solution for a large enterprise.

 ## Solution Areas of Concern